eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 In my [last post](../practicalapproval/){:target="_blank"}, I focused a lot on the concept of internal consistency as a desirable property for voting methods.
 The primary purpose of a voting system is to aggregate potentially millions of complex individual preferences into a single name: the winner.
 This is done by collecting a simpler, easier to aggregate, set of inputs from each voter (ballots), which gives data about their preferences.
 I define the concept of internal consistency as using the data collected "properly", in a way that is consistent with the preferences expressed by the voters.
 That is, it does not produce a winner, where another candidate has a legitimate claim to victory based on the data collected.

 For example, a ranked system collects ordinal preferences from each voter.
 If 51 voters rank candidate A over candidate B, while only 49 voters rank candidate B over candidate A, then it's clear that a majority of voters prefer A over B. If the system were to declare B the winner, then A would have a legitimate claim to victory, and the expressed will of the voters would have been ignored.
-This would mean the system improperly used the data it collected, which destroys trust in the system.
+If it can be further shown that A beats every other candidate, this would mean the system improperly used the data it collected, which destroys trust in the system.
 IRV, AKA "Ranked Choice Voting", is infamous for this exact failure (e.g. the 2022 Alaska special election).
 See my [previous post](../practicalapproval/){:target="_blank"} for more details.

 It seems to be a desirable property for a voting system to produce a winner, where no other candidate has a legitimate claim to victory based on the preferences expressed by the voters.
-This is what I mean by internal consistency.
+This is the essential idea behind what I mean by internal consistency.

 I gave proofs in that post and my other [post on Approval Voting](../approval/){:target="_blank"} that Approval Voting is internally consistent.
 However, I am actually going to prove that Approval voting is the *uniquely* internally consistent cardinal voting method.
-That is, if you want a system where voters can score candidates (cardinal voting), then the only such system that is internally consistent is Approval Voting.
+That is, if you want a system where voters can score candidates (cardinal voting), then the only such system that is internally consistent is Approval Voting: where the only scores are 0 (disapprove) and 1 (approve).

 ## Internal Consistency